stefanstranger/stefanstranger.github.io/_posts/2021-01-22-LessonsLearnedDevelopingACustomPolicy.md

 ---

-I learned something new on an issue while trying to create a Custom Azure Policy to audit if an Azure Eventhub has a Private Link configured.
+I learned something new on an issue while trying to create a Custom Azure Policy to audit if an Azure Event Hub has a Private Link configured.

 Azure Private Link Service enables you to access Azure Services (for example, *Azure Event Hubs*, Azure Storage, and Azure Cosmos DB) and Azure hosted customer/partner services over a private endpoint in your virtual network.